 When a woman trusts herself and truly provides her own validation, she stops making poor choices.
 She trusts her inner knowing and stops picking bad men for relationship.
 When we recognize that the highs of early romance are feeding that empty part inside that wants to be validated and finally stop ignoring the telling signs of dysfunction, we can start to choose healthy partners.

 Listen closely to this: it’s time we realize that we’ve not been victims, we’ve been volunteers; and most importantly, it’s time to choose better for the one we should really love the most…. ourselves.

-~all photos from freedigitalphotos.net Queen by Tom Curtis, Bull by Simon Howden, cake by serenabooth.com, man by divorcedwomenonline
+Images courtesy of freedigitalphotos.net: Queen by Tom Curtis, Bull by Simon Howden, cake by serenabooth.com, man by divorcedwomenonline.